 I show that incarceration effects are mainly driven by the increase in child labor.
 Moreover, I find the largest effects for violent and drug-related crimes with no effects on other crimes.
 In addition, the incarceration effects are concentrated in districts producing coca illegally, rather than districts producing coca for the legal section.
-I show that affected individuals are less likely to trust government institutions, which may affect state capacity in regions with a large illegal sector.
 Results are robust when examining only exposed individuals not currently living in the coca district.
-This implies that it is not adult exposure to the drug industry that affects adult outcomes but exposure during childhood.
+This result has several implications.
+First, it rules out that effects are driven by an increase in enforcement in coca areas since I also find effects for individuals currently living in non-coca areas.
+Second, it suggests that it is not adult exposure to the drug industry that affects adult outcomes but exposure during childhood.
 Moreover, there are no long-term effects for individuals who experience high coca prices after the age 14.
-Finally, results are not driven by an increase in violence and enforcement in coca areas.
+Finally, results are not driven by an increase in violence, conflict or mortality in coca areas.